cszongyang/A-simple-stock-data-retrieving-tool-PHP/README.md

 *  Historical Charts --  implemented using HighCharts’ Highstock (www.highcharts.com/stock/demo).
 The result chart have the following zoom levels: 1 week, 1 month, 3 months, 6 months, 1 year, YTD and All.

-*  News Feed --  Using the Google News Feed API to fetch related news to current queried company.
+*  News Feed --  Using the Bing News Feed API to fetch related news to current queried company.

 *  Favorite stock list -- Using html5 local storage.